“Why don’t you sell or work with insert-trademarked-name crystal?”

-Truth is, I’m often working with stones and crystals that, had I purchased them from a particular dealer would have been labeled with a trademarked name.
+Truth is, I’m often working with stones and crystals that, had I purchased them from a particular dealer, would have been labeled with a trademarked name.
 We’re all probably working with trademarked stones and don’t even know it.
 It isn’t that I won’t work with a specific mineral because of its other name – it’s that I won’t work with a crystal based on a trademarked name and its accompanying story.
+Neither will I sell anyone a crystal by its trademarked name.
+(For example, if you contact me desiring to work with Anandalite ™, I will tell you that I can provide you with a naturally iridescent quartz geode from India sometimes trademarked as Anandalite ™ but also called Aurora Quartz, Rainbow Quartz, and 7-color Quartz, and I can save you a bunch of money because I’m not buying or selling it from the company that trademarked the name ‘Anandalite ™’).

 A couple years ago I visited a rock and mineral shop in Sequim, owned and operated by a gentleman who had traveled the world for 40 years, personally collecting just about every item in his store.
 It was a sight, let me tell you.
 I saw he had “Cinnabar in Quartz” for $5.00 each.
 Not having any Cinnabar and knowing that Cinnabar is toxic, I thought, “This would be a cool way to work with the energies of Cinnabar,” so I bought 1 one tumbled, again for just 5 bucks.